alphagov/govuk-design-system/src/community/roadmap/index.md

 - run a discovery into dark mode
 - improve user journeys between the GOV.UK Design System and other design resources in government
-- explore patterns for data sharing between services, and services where AI is in used
+- explore patterns for data sharing between services and for services where AI is in use
 - create further CSS custom properties
 - build new autocomplete components to replace [Accessible autocomplete](https://github.com/alphagov/accessible-autocomplete)
-- iterate the information architetcure of the website
+- iterate the structure of the website